lotsopa/Savvy/README.md

 This is the bread and butter of the tool.
 This project contains all the Savvy functionality and implementation of the converters.

 ## Savvy Standalone
-This project is the standalone version of the tool.
-It is a simple console application which provides an out of the box functionality for anyone to convert shaders between GLSL and HLSL.
+This project is the standalone version of the tool, which is basically a GUI editor application.
+It includes the above mentioned Savvy project in order to provide the user with an interface for converting shaders.

 # More Documentation and Tutorials Coming Soon
 In the meantime, if you have any questions/suggestions you can always contact me at: